kendricktang/connect_four/README.md

 2. `player_id` - Opaque string indicating which player made a move.

+3. `move_number` - Integer indicating the move number for this game.
+The first move of a game will have `1` as the `move_number`.

-3. `column` - Integer column that the player dropped their token into.
+4. `column` - Integer column that the player dropped their token into.

-4. `result` - Contains "win" when the move results in the player winning the game, "draw" if the move ends the game in draw, and is empty otherwise.
+5. `result` - Contains "win" when the move results in the player winning the game, "draw" if the move ends the game in draw, and is empty otherwise.

 [1]: game_data.csv